Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 mechanism.
 The (black) knob of the handle can be folded 'inside' the

-handle, only when the handle it locked in its storage position.
+handle, but only when the handle it locked in its storage position.

 in order to make the machine more secure.
-This feature is responsible for the
+It is denoted by the suffix 'k' to

 top lid that covers the wheels,